fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 Eyal and Sirer's paper [Majority is not Enough](https://arxiv.org/abs/1311.0243) talks about how Proof of Work is susceptible to this attack no matter how much hashpower the attacker has if the attacker uses a network of nodes that pretend to be mining but actually are used to propagate the selfish-miner's blocks faster than the rest of the network.
 Eyal and Sirer suggest a partial-fix that when a miner has two potential chains of equal length to mine on top of, they randomly choose the chain to mine on top of.
 The paper says this makes it so the attacker requires 25% hashpower and goes on to say that theoretically there is no fix that could make this requirement larger than 33%.
 However, [it has been argued](https://www.yours.org/content/craig-wright-s--negative-gamma--and-the-curious-lack-of-intellectual-c-191f72455730) that the network topology of Bitcoin mining nodes is almost a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) which prevents a network of fake mining nodes from being effective, and so therefore the threshold may actually be 33% rather than 25%.

-So the Economic Attack effectively makes suceptible consensus protocols 2/3 to 1/2 as secure as they would be otherwise.
+So the Economic Attack effectively makes susceptible consensus protocols 2/3 to 1/2 as secure as they would be otherwise.

 The key vulnerabilities that makes this attack possible is the advantage block-creators get from having early-access to the newest block and the ease of building a hidden chain.
 Consensus protocols where a lower advantage is obtained from having this early-access, or where a hidden chain is harder to build, would be less vulnerable to this problem.